Michael is an avid content creator and researcher who likes to explore challenging themes through creative writing.

 Ervin hoped so.
 At least for his companion’s sake.
 But there had been no time to stick around and find out!
-He had had to make up his own mind quickly.
+Ervin's own mind had to be made up quickly.
 At least the hard drive had been secured and was presently in his possession.
 His main focus now was the remaining part of the operation.
-Escape... swiftly.
+Escape.

-Meanwhile, drama was unfolding in the clearing he had just left behind.
-The guard dogs were pacing around the area, amid the constant urging of their masters who were scouring the place for any clues as to the agent’s whereabouts.
+Meanwhile, in the clearing he had just left, drama was unfolding.
+The guard dogs were pacing around, amid the constant urging of their masters who were scouring the place for any clues as to the agent’s whereabouts.
 The wind had changed direction and the canines seemed to have momentarily lost his scent.

 The stalemate did not last long, however.
 One of the dogs started barking excitedly, tugging at its leash toward a fresh north-easterly trail he had just picked up.
-His master wasted no time in hollering to the rest of the team and soon both man and beast joined forces in one melodramatic procession toward the river.
+His master wasted no time in hollering to the rest of the team and soon men and beasts joined forces in one melodramatic procession toward the river.

 Minutes later, they emerged from the woods and were at the top of the incline.
-By this point, the dogs had become so excited, it took considerable force to restrain them from sending the entire party hurtling down the slope.
-With voices raised above the din, the guards soon reached a consensus.
+By this point, the dogs' excitement had heightened and it took considerable force to restrain them from sending the entire party hurtling down the slope.
+Raising their voices above the din, the guards soon reached a consensus.
 A few of them marked out a spot on the trail, adjusted their weapons and embarked on the steep descent towards the riverbank.

 This has to be it, he thought to himself.